 Keeping an Eye on Fun

-This last minute Halloween treat post was inspired by a challenge from our Instagram furfriends @PawsomeBites.
+This last minute Halloween treat post was inspired by a challenge from our Instagram furfriends at PawsomeBites.
 Their challenge was to create a healthy spooky eyeball dog treat for Halloween.
-How could I possibly resist?
+And you know me.
+Haha!
+How could I possibly resist creating a little something ghoulish?
 I’ve shared our eyeballs via our Instagram and stories, and here are the details for those of you who’d prefer a full step-by-step how to post with additional instructions and photos.
+Don’t be creeped out, they’re actually really just easy layered gummy dog treats!

 Making Layered Gelatin Gummies

-To make layered gelatin gummies, whether for dog treats or human snacks, you need a extra little time and patience.
-Layered gelatin gummies are easy to make, they but do require careful timing.
+To make layered gelatin gummies, whether for dog treats or human snacks, you need some time and patience.
+Layered gelatin gummies are easy to make, but require careful timing.
 New layers are added when the preceding layer has set to a gentle touch.
-That way the liquids don’t mix together, but things aren’t yet fully set and cured so that the layers will stick together.
-Just like making layered jelly for humans.
-Too soon and they will melt into each other.
-Too late and they might not hold together in the finished treats.
-Don’t worry.
-It all tastes the same in the end though, even if you miss the mark a little on looks.
+That way the liquids don’t mix together, but the base also isn’t fully cured.
+Too soon and they melt into each other.
+Too late and they might not hold together when setting.
+Don’t stress, though.
+It all tastes the same in the end, even if you miss the mark a little on looks.
 And the dogs won’t judge on looks.

 Picking a Mould for Gelatin Gummy Eyeballs

-Unlike most of our gelatin gummy dog treats, the type of mould is an important part of making these eyeballs.
+Unlike most of our gelatin gummy dog treats, the mould is an important part of making these eyeball treats.
 Anything food safe and round-ish will do, though.
-If you’re using a circular mould (like a flat bottomed ice-cube tray or mini-muffin pan) instead of a semi-spherical mould, you can adapt the layering to use a large drop for the middle layer instead of building up the layers as shown here.
+If you’re using a circular mould (like a flat bottomed ice-cube tray or mini-muffin pan) instead of a semi-spherical mould, you can adapt the layering to use a large drop for the middle layer instead of building up the curvy layers like we do here.

 For my eyeball gummies, I used the bottom half (the side without the hole – you don’t want to make that mistake) of my cakepop mould.
-I’ve had it for years, but have only made cake pops a few times.
-Rather tragic looking cake pops too, I might add.
-With only furkids in our family, pretty cakes and human sweets aren’t something I make often.
-Now that I’ve discovered it’s potential for making semi-spherical treats, my mind is already plotting future gummies.
+I’ve had it for years, but only made cakepops a few times.
+Rather tragic looking cakepops too, I might add.
+With only furkids in our family, pretty cakes and human sweets aren’t something I make very often.
+Now that I’ve discovered it’s potential for making semi-spherical dog treats, my mind is already plotting future gummies.
 Mooohahaha….
 Who knows what spooktacular snacks you might see in future posts?

 Halloween Gelatin Gummy Dog Treat Recipe